 I forced-weaned our first daughter and self-weaned our second.
-While they both took years to fully get off the breast, one was definitely more challenging than the other.
+While they both took years to fully graduate from the breast, one was definitely more challenging than the other.

 But First, What Is Weaning?